arjunkdot/basic-dept/README.md

 # BASIC/DEPT® Website Clone

+**THIS PROJECT IS MORE OF A PRACTICE RUN AND EDUCATIONAL ENDEAVOR RATHER THAN THE REAL DEAL.
+JUST SO YOU KNOW, I DON'T OWN ANY OF THE GRAPHICS, VIDEOS, OR OTHER STUFF USED HERE.
+THIS ISN'T CONNECTED TO OR APPROVED BY THE OFFICIAL SOURCE IN ANY FANCY WAY.
+SO, KEEP IN MIND, IT'S ALL IN THE SPIRIT OF LEARNING AND NOT THE ACTUAL PRODUCT.**

 I decided to take up [this](https://www.frontendpractice.com/projects/basic) challenge at [Frontend Practice](https://www.frontendpractice.com) and rebuild the BASIC/DEPT® landing page using Gatsby, along with Tailwind CSS in TypeScript.
 This is my solution.
 Feel free to have a peek at the source or take the live version out for a spin.

 ## Table of contents